grahil-24/Linux/Shell Scripting/Handling user input.md

 If the script requires multiple parameters, checking each one of them gets tedious. so the shell provides a way to get the number of parameters passed using $#.

+Eg: getting the last parameter -

+`#!/bin/bash`
+`# Testing grabbing the last parameter`
+`#` `echo The number of parameters is $#`
+`echo The last parameter is ${!#}`
+`exit`

+*note*: Inside the {} $ cant be use. use ! instead

+<h5> Grabbing all the data </h5>
+the $* and $@ variables provide a good way to access all the parameters.
+The $* variables treats all the parameters as one parameter.
+The $@ variable treats them as separate words in same string.
+It allows us to iterate through the values.
+Mostly accomplished through for loop.
+Eg: grabbing all params using $@ and looping through them:
+	#!/bin/bash

+	count=1
+	for param in "$@"
+	do
+		echo "parameter $count is $param"
+		count=$[ $count + 1]
+	done
+	exit

+<h5> Shift command </h5>
+Shift command helps to manipulate command line parameters.The `shift` command literally shifts the command-line parameters in their relative positions.

+When you use the `shift` command, it moves each parameter variable one position to the left by default.
+Thus, the value for variable `$3` is moved to `$2` , the value for variable `$2` is moved to `$1` , and the value for variable `$1` is discarded (note that the value for variable `$0` , the program name, remains unchanged).

+This is another great way to iterate through command-line parameters.
+You can just operate on the first parameter, shift the parameters over, and then operate on the first parameter again.

+eg:
+	#!/bin/bash
+	echo
+	echo "using the shift method:"
+	count=1
+	while [ -n "$1" ]
+	do
+		echo "parameter $count is $1"
+		count=$[ $count + 1 ]
+		shift
+	done
+	exit

+*note*: When parameter is shifted out, its value is lost, and cant be recovered

+Alternatively, you can perform a multiple location shift by providing a parameter to the `shift` command.
+Just provide the number of places you want to shift:
+		shift 2

+<h4> Options </h4>
+rm -r.
+Here -r is known as an option.
+They alter the behaviour of a command.

+<h6> processing options:</h6>
+#!/bin/bash

+while [ -n "$1" ]
+do
+	case "$1" in
+		-a) echo "found the -a option" ;;
+		-b) echo "found the -b option" ;;
+		*) echo "$1 is not an option" ;;
+	esac
+	shift
+done
+exit